Vladimir Vinnichevsky: Place of burial

 In the USSR, bodies of those executed were not given to relatives for burial, but were buried in special secret places.
 Vinnichevsky was probably buried at 12 km of the Moscow tract.
 This is the only known burial place in the Sverdlovsk region, where the bodies of the executed were buried in the 1930s.
 These bodies were not divided for what they were shot for; therefore, all were buried in one mass grave, both those executed for political reasons and on criminal charges, such as Vinnichevsky.
 In the 1990s, the burial place was turned into a memorial complex of victims of reprisals of the 1920s–1950s.
 On 20 November 2017, at this complex a monument titled "Masks of Sorrow: Europe-Asia" was opened, the work of a friend of Vinnichevsky, Ernst Neizvestny.

-Vinnichevsky's case files and publications about him
+Vinnichevsky's case files

 Vinnichevsky's criminal case is No. 434.
 According to the State Archives of the Sverdlovsk Region, the archive contains four volumes of the criminal case against Vladimir Georgievich Vinnichevsky, considered by the Sverdlovsk Regional Court in 1940.
 They are in the fund of the State Archives of the Sverdlovsk Region R-148 "Sverdlovsk Regional Court" (Inventory 2).
 In one media in the summer of 2017, information appeared that the materials of the criminal case of Vinnichevsky had been kept secret for more than 70 years.
 However, according to the answer of the State Archives of the Sverdlovsk Region on 16 March 2018, the Vinnichevsky case was archived in 1991, and since then has been freely available.

-In January 2018, A. Rakitin published a two-volume book dedicated to Vinnichevsky, titled: "The Urals Monster: Chronicle of the exposure of the most mysterious serial killer of the Soviet Union".
-In this book, the author put forward a version that Vinnichevsky had an accomplice.